Aboriginal Housing Program in Partnership with Chez Doris

 This year, I embarked on a journey to do my part to give back to my local community, specifically, the Indigenous community through Divinart foundation.

 Raised by resilient Tamil parents who fled from the civil war back home, I realized the unwavering parallel lives lived by the Indigenous community right here on this stolen land we call “Canada”.
-Indigenous peoples have been equally stripped away from their homelands, their rights, their freedom and continue to be oppressed on a daily basis.
+Indigenous folks have been equally stripped away from their homelands, their rights, their freedom and continue to be oppressed by systems on a daily basis.

 I partnered with Chez Doris women’s shelter to donate welcome baskets for their Aboriginal Housing Program with the help of funding I received from TakingITGlobal through the Government of Canada as well as proceeds received through henna and hand-painted candles.
 Each basket was donated to newly housed Indigenous women who were either living in a shelter, on the streets or needed a new place (often times landlords don’t treat them well).

 Apart from donating something small for these women, my main goal was to raise awareness but importantly to CHANGE the narrative that exists around Indigenous communities.
 I’ve always wondered why we live in a society where Indigenous folks are always seen through a negative lens.
 Why doesn’t society celebrate them?
 Why don’t we see Indigenous people in the same spaces we’re in?

 Below is a series of stories from a few of the many women I have helped so far to do my part to change the prejudice that exists around our Indigenous kin.
 Click through them to read their stories of resilience.

 Through the money raised from henna, hand painted candles, and a $750 grant from TakingITGlobal through the Government of Canada, a total of $1,384.83 was spent on housing materials for Indigenous women who were housed in new homes.